-Wooden crosses fashioned in haunting poses silently spoke to us.
+Wooden crosses fashioned in pacifying poses silently spoke to us.
 Bronze plates with forgings of “1915”, “1916”, “1917” and “1918” conjured images of war.
-German names along with the occasional tattered photograph whispered stories into our minds.
+German names along with tattered photographs whispered stories into our minds.
 Wishes and dreams of young men longing to be told, but never to be heard.

-What is this place of brooding beauty we wondered?
-Minutes earlier we were gazing up in awe at the medieval markings of a 13th century castle.
+What is this place of somber beauty we wondered?
+Minutes earlier we were gazing up in awe at the medieval markings of a 13th-century castle.
 And then on a whim decided to cross a nearby footbridge to a hill shrouded in pine and firs.
-Here we trekked up a steep set of stairs into this forested realm where light swept through the canopy revealing a cemetery unlike any we have ever seen.
+Here, we trekked up a steep set of stairs.
+At the top, a forested slope unfolded before us revealing a cemetery unlike any we have ever seen.

-A grey monument on the crest of a slight slope held the answer.
+A grey monument resting on the hill’s crest held the answer.
 Inscribed on sable panes were the names of those buried.
 Next to this list of the fallen, we found the story of the ‘Soldier Cemetery’.

 War on the Rooftop of the World

 Fighting a war anywhere is hell.
 Fighting one in the unforgiving heights of the Dolomites is utterly unthinkable.
-Yet during the First World War its craggy peaks saw thousands of soldiers lost to the madness of mankind and even more to the mountain-born fury of Mother Nature.
+Yet, during the First World War, its crags and crevices saw thousands of soldiers lost to the madness of mankind and more still to the fury only born on mountains.
 The warring conditions on the rooftop of the world were among the most treacherous ever endured in the history of warfare.
-If bullets or shell-fire didn’t tear you asunder, the mountains’ wintry wasp of pummeling snow and hellish winds stung the life out of you.
+If bullets or shell-fire didn’t tear you asunder, the mountain’s pummeling snow, hellish winds and crashing boulders would.

 An Austrian Lieutenant Colonel, A. Bechtold, developed the vision for the Soldier Cemetery.
-For men who suffered the merciless horror of the mountains, he sought to bring them final peace within the mossy velvet of the forest floor.
+For the men who suffered horrors on the summits, he sought to bring them final peace within the mossy velvet of the forest floor.